davidmprice/getting-data-project/codebook.md

 ### David Price
 ### August 21, 2015

-The data for which this is a codebook comes from the "Human Activity Recognition Using Smartphones Dataset" (Reyes-Ortiz et al.).
+The data for which this is a codebook comes from the "Human Activity Recognition Using Smartphones" Dataset (Reyes-Ortiz et al. available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 Frome the README of the original data set: